-Joe Sakay is a Shareholder in the Firm’s Seattle, Portland, and Denver offices and a member of its Insolvency and Financial Law practice group.
-He has a multifaceted insolvency and bankruptcy practice, representing creditors, debtors, and committees in Colorado, Oregon, and Washington.
+Joe Sakay is a Partner in the Firm’s Seattle, Portland, and Denver offices and a member of its Insolvency and Financial Law practice group.
+He has a multifaceted insolvency and bankruptcy practice, representing parties in Colorado, Oregon, and Washington.
 For over three decades, Joe has provided common-sense advice and no-nonsense representation to his clients.
 He currently represents clients as lead counsel in complex bankruptcy cases as well as providing advice on emerging issues in cryptocurrency bankruptcies.
-Joe has a strong record of pursuing claims in bankruptcy cases and obtaining non-dischargeability rulings in matters involving Ponzis, fraud, and the hiding of assets.
+Joe has a strong record of pursuing claims in bankruptcy cases and obtaining non-dischargeability rulings in matters involving fraud and the concealment of assets.

-Over his 30-year career, Joe has appeared in bankruptcies across the United States involving matters under all chapters of the Bankruptcy Code.
-He has extensive experience with Subchapter V proceedings.
-Given Canada’s proximity to the Pacific Northwest Joe has handled numerous cases under Chapter 15.
-His cross-border insolvency work also has spanned the globe, associating with co-counsel in countries including the Cayman Islands, China, Japan, Korea, Ireland, Israel, Italy, Malta, the Netherlands, and the United Arab Emirates.
-Mr. Sakay routinely provides advice regarding the UNCITRAL Model Law on Cross-Border Insolvency.
+Over his 30-year career, Joe has represented parties in bankruptcies in multiple states under all chapters of the Bankruptcy Code.
+While known for his creditor work in complex chapter 11 bankruptcies, Joe also provides advice and counsel covering an extensive range of subchapter V issues.
+His cross-border insolvency work also has spanned the globe, associating with co-counsel in countries in several foreign countries.
+Mr. Sakay also provides advice regarding the UNCITRAL Model Law on Cross-Border Insolvency.

 Joe started his legal career as a law clerk to the Honorable Richard P. Matsch, a former bankruptcy judge, then Chief Judge of the United States District Court for the District of Colorado.